NotHappyxd/Hopper/README.md

 ---

 # Keep in mind that this is not production-ready and may contain bugs.
 This project will be worked on in my free time.
 Please make a issue on github if you spot any issues and make a pull request if you have any changes.

+# Any unauthorized selling of this program is program is prohibited.